 Oppikoppi can get boiling hot during the day.
 Top that off with dust clouds and non-stop partying and I think you can see why staying hydrated is vital!

 Keep a bottle of water handy and top up your system regularly, even when you don’t feel the need.
 There will be a stand in the entertainment area where you can buy an Oppikoppi-branded water bottle which will entitle you to unlimited refills for all three days.
-We highly suggest that you get your bottle as soon as you arrive … you’ll thank us later.
+Get your bottle as soon as you arrive … you’ll thank us later.

 Choose Your Finest Squad